Bastion of Truth Reformed Churches in the Philippines

-The Bastion of Truth Reformed Churches in the Philippines is a Christian denomination, located in Southern Luzon, Philippines.
+The Bastion of Truth Reformed Churches is a Christian denomination located in Southern Luzon, Philippines.

 Origin

 In April 2004, representatives from three former Pentecostal-Charismatic churches and a group with an Arminian Baptist background convened to establish a separate denomination of Reformed Churches.
-This became the Bastion of Truth Reformed Churches (B.T.R.C.) emerged in the tradition of the 16th-century Protestant Reformation.
+This new denomination, Bastion of Truth Reformed Churches (BTRC), follows the theological tradition of the 16th-century Protestant Reformation.

-Their formation as a reformed denomination stemmed from doctrinal conflicts within the Church of the Foursquare Gospel in the Philippines, a Pentecostal-Charismatic and fundamentally Arminian denomination founded in the United States by Aimee Semple McPherson.
+Its formation arose from doctrinal conflicts within the Church of the Foursquare Gospel in the Philippines, a Pentecostal-Charismatic and fundamentally Arminian denomination founded in the United States by Aimee Semple McPherson.
 The primary theological dispute centered on God's sovereignty in salvation, particularly regarding the believer's perseverance in faith until the end, as well as the biblical practice of Christ-centered preaching.
 The Foursquare denomination ultimately rejected both doctrines.
 These Reformed (Calvinistic) ideals gradually influenced one of the denomination's Bible colleges through exposure to Reformed literature and a growing awareness of church history, particularly the Protestant Reformation.
-Pastor Ronald R. Santos—the Associate Pastor at Capitol City Foursquare Church and director and instructor at Foursquare Bible College of Quezon City—stood for the Reformed doctrines, and refused to retract from said beliefs, opting to resign his office.
+Pastor Ronald R. Santos—the Associate Pastor at Capitol City Foursquare Church and director and instructor at Foursquare Bible College of Quezon City—stood for the Reformed doctrines and refused to retract said beliefs, opting to resign his office.
 As the doctrinal divide deepened, other pastors resigned from their positions, while several Bible college students abandoned their ministerial training.

 Beliefs

-The Bastion of Truth Reformed Churches profess to defend God's only and true Gospel of "sovereign particular irresistible grace", which is his "power" unto the salvation of those who believe (Romans 1:16, 17; 1 Corinthians 15:1, 2).
+The Bastion of Truth Reformed Churches profess God's only and true Gospel of "sovereign particular irresistible grace", which is his "power" of salvation of those who believe (Romans 1:16, 17; 1 Corinthians 15:1, 2).

-The churches acknowledge that the bearer of the glorious Gospel in the last 450 years is the historic Reformed faith, proclaimed by faithful Reformed and Presbyterian churches holding fast to the faith of the apostolic church.
-The BTRC's identify themselves as "Reformed" Churches, although the term "Reformed" has been claimed by so many apostate modern Protestant churches.
-Their reason for this is that the significant and colossal battles for Biblical truth were bound within the historical circumstances of the Protestant Reformation of the sixteenth century.
+The churches acknowledge that the bearer of the Gospel in the last 450 years is the historic Reformed faith, proclaimed by Reformed and Presbyterian churches holding fast to the faith of the church.
+The BTRCs identify themselves as "Reformed" churches, although the term "Reformed" has been claimed by many apostate modern Protestant churches.
+Their reasons for holding to the Reformed faith are bound within the historical circumstances of the Protestant Reformation of the sixteenth century.